amordgzmn/amordgzmn/README.md

 - ⚡ Fun fact: ...
 -->

-# I'm a software developer who's aiming to keep on learning. 🤓
+### I'm a software developer who's aiming to keep on learning. 🤓
 Currently, I'm into understanding the different ways to create AI chatbots, as it's the focus of my undergraduate thesis!

+### Aiming to build more personal passion projects.
+Waiting for Christmas break to get into projects I'm passionate about! 🎄